 No longer in the shadow of Australia’s eastern capitals, the city teams an energetic food and wine scene with cool cultural offerings and an upbeat – dare we say edgy? – air.

-Start the day with the heart-pumping Waterfall Gully to Mount Lofty hike, a picturesque 3.9-kilometre return trail on the city’s south-eastern fringe.
+Start the day with the heart-pumping Waterfall Gully to Mount Lofty hike (pictured top), a picturesque 3.9-kilometre return trail on the city’s south-eastern fringe.
 The starting point is the car park at the end of Waterfall Gully Road, about a 20-minute drive from town by taxi or hire car.
 At the summit of Mount Lofty, enjoy remarkable views of the city and sparkling St Vincent Gulf; on very clear days, you might even glimpse Kangaroo Island.
 The path is well maintained but the ascent is steep so this is one for fitness enthusiasts.
 If it seems a tad vigorous, a stroll through Adelaide Botanic Garden or along the River Torrens is a delightful (and flat) alternative.

-Back in town, head straight for the Adelaide Central Market, which is one of the largest undercover markets in the Southern Hemisphere.
+Back in town, head straight for the Adelaide Central Market (pictured above), which is one of the largest undercover markets in the Southern Hemisphere.
 At more than 70 stalls, you’ll find South Australia’s freshest produce, including a delicious array of fruit and vegetables, artisanal breads, cheeses, meat, local seafood, nuts, coffee and confectionery.
 If you haven’t already worked up an appetite, you soon will while browsing the aisles.
 Break the fast with an Italian-style colazione and strong coffee at Lucia’s Fine Foods – also a longstanding favourite for pizza and spaghetti.

 With its regionally led menu, substantial wine list and chic, airy vibe, nearby 2KW is the perfect place for leisurely refuelling.
 Whatever you choose, the triple-cooked salt-and-vinegar potatoes are the compulsory side order.
 While you’re there, admire the views of Adelaide Oval, perhaps the most architecturally stunning sports venue in the country.
-Its multimillion-dollar revamp in 2014 reinvigorated the city.

 If there’s one thing South Australians excel at, it’s wine.
 A shrine to oenology, East End Cellars on Vardon Avenue is a clever combination of bottle shop and wine bar.
 Whether you’re in the mood for a famous Barossa shiraz or a boutique McLaren Vale fiano, the savvy staff can help.
 Fancy something other than vino?
 Next door, The William Bligh (33 Vardon Avenue; 08 7226 8927) is big on rum, while Nola (pictured above), just across the road, does a fine trade in craft beer and whiskey.